The Great Silk Road Adventure: Xi'an to Istanbul

 Dinner

 This morning we’ll visit the Big Wild Goose Pagoda and explore the old town, where we will be able to see the massive city walls which at 14km in length enclose the historic centre.
 We’ll wander through the narrow streets of the Muslim Quarter and visit the Great Mosque, one of the oldest, largest and best-preserved Islamic mosques in China.
-The evening has been left free to allow time for personal exploration of this endlessly fascinating city.
+After some downtime, we will then regroup for our welcome dinner in this endlessly fascinating city!

 Grand Dynasty Culture Hotel or similar